DaveWoodCom/XCGLogger/README.md

 ###How to Use

 Add the XCGLogger project as a subproject to your project, and add either the iOS or OS X library as a dependancy of your target(s).
+Under the General tab of your target, add the XCGLogger.framework to the Embedded Binaries.

 Then, in each source file: